jjiadtgy/o2_spark_k8s/summary/_main.md

 - Headless service => ClusterIP to None and you can directly talk to each pods with Pods DNS
 - NodePort => It's port directly opened to cluster outside on each Node and target pods
+  - Do not use for prod

 ![img_9.png](img_9.png)

-- LoadBalancer => A single address for all forwarding all traffic to your service
+- LoadBalancer => A single address for all forwarding external traffic to your service
+  - Used for prod
+  - Only if Cloud provider available
+  - Alternative can be Ingress

 ![img_10.png](img_10.png)